Written by Robert Hewitt Wolfe, Brannon Braga, and Rene Echevarria

-While the Enterprise is waiting for a supply ship which has been delayed, the crew has some down time.
-The android Data (Brent Spiner) and Chief Engineer Geordi LaForge (LeVar Burton) are working on an alteration which will allow Data to be used as a back-up for the ship’s computer.
-This begs the question if this the start of the EMH program first seen in regular use on Star Trek: Voyager.
+While the Enterprise is waiting for a supply ship that has been delayed, the crew has some downtime.
+The android Data (Brent Spiner) and Chief Engineer Geordi LaForge (LeVar Burton) are working on an alteration that will allow Data to be used as a backup for the ship’s computer.
+This begs the question if this is the start of the EMH program first seen in regular use on Star Trek: Voyager.

 Alexander (Brian Bonsall) wants his father to join him on the holo-deck (which is a virtual reality room people of this time can only dream of) where he is running a western story called “Deadwood”.
 After much reluctance, Worf (Michael Dorn) agrees to spend time with his son.
 In addition, Alexander has asked the Ship’s Counselor, Deanna Troi (Marina Sirtis) to join them as well.

 Initially, all does not go well.
 Worf manages to get the “bad guy” all too soon.
 In the hopes of creating a scenario, his father will enjoy, Alexander has the computer increase the difficulty level.
 Soon, Worf is beginning to understand what his son sees in this program and is enjoying himself.

 Meanwhile, Data experiences a power surge and they disconnect him from the main computer.
 However, the damage has been done.
 Many of the ship’s systems are corrupted.
 At first, it is the music that Captain Picard (Patrick Stewart) has been trying to learn, then the play that Dr. Crusher (Gates McFadden) is trying to rehearse has its lines replaced by Data’s poetry.
 In the holo-deck, suddenly Data appears as the villain who kidnaps Alexander.
 Meanwhile, the real Data is in his quarters.